cekrem/cekrem.github.io/content/posts/elm-run-batch-job.md

 At the end of my [native Elm post](/posts/native-elm/) I said I hoped my next `elm-run` project would be a REST API, or maybe replacing some small existing app.
 I lied a little.
 I went the other direction and grabbed something much bigger: a real batch job, inside a real (and fairly large) application I'm actually building.
 The fetch PoC was 80 lines of the most ordinary Elm imaginable.
 This one isn't a toy, and that's the whole point -- Damir (who's building elm-run) needs someone leaning on it at scale and reporting back what creaks, so that's what I've been doing.

-Quick confession before anything else: the batch isn't fast yet.
-It works, it's correct, the types are lovely, but "production-grade throughput" it is not (but closer than one might think!).
+Quick confession before anything else: This batch _works_, it's correct, the types are lovely, but "production-grade throughput" it is not (but closer than one might think!).
 I'll get there (or elm-run will, rather).
 What I want to talk about isn't the speed.
 It's the _shape_.

 ## I've done the CLI thing before